hspedro/ckad-preparation/README.md

 ## ReplicaSet

-ReplicaSet is a type of a controller whose purpose is to maintain a stable set of replica Pods running at any given time.
+ReplicaSet is a type of controller whose purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.